MohamedAlabasy/Udacity-Node.JS-Online-Store/README.md

 │   │
 │   │
 │   ├── models
-│   │   ├── tests
-│   │   │   └── endPointTests.ts => `for handle user test`
+│   │   ├── ordersModels.ts => `for handel orders Models and functions used in handler`
-│   │   ├── ordersModels.ts => `for handel email orders Models and functions used in handler`
+│   │   ├── orderProductsModels.ts => `for handel orders product Models and functions used in handler`
-│   │   │── productModels.ts => `for handel reset product Models and functions used in handler`
+│   │   │── productModels.ts => `for handel product Models and functions used in handler`
 │   │   └── userModels.ts => `for handel user Models and functions used in handler`
 │   │
 │   │
 │   ├── routes
 │   │   ├── api
 │   │   │   │── authRouter.ts => `for handel authentication route`
+│   │   │   │── orderProductsRouter.ts => `for handel order products route`
 │   │   │   │── orderRouter.ts => `for handel order route`
 │   │   │   └── productRouter.ts => `for handel product route`
 │   │   └── routes.ts => `import all routes and exports it to index`
+│   │
+│   │
+│   ├── tests => `for testing purposes`
+│   │   ├── helpers
+│   │   │   └── reporter.ts
+│   │   └── serverSpec.ts => `for testing endpoint api`
 │   │
 │   │
 │   ├── utilities